-Spaying or neutering your dog is the best measure you can take to help reduce the overall number of unplanned puppies each year, and reduce the numbers overwhelming shelters and recues.
-Plus, this surgical procedure will improve your pet’s behavior and reduce their risk of developing numerous serious health conditions.
+Spaying or neutering your dog is the best measure you can take to help reduce the overall number of unplanned puppies each year, and reduce the numbers overwhelming shelters and rescues.
+Plus, this surgical procedure will improve your pet’s behavior and reduce its risk of developing numerous serious health conditions.

 What is the difference between spaying and neutering?

 Let’s first establish what 'fixing your dog' means.
 ‘Fixing’ is a popular term used to describe spaying or neutering a dog.

 Spaying involves removing a female dog’s reproductive organs via either an ovariectomy (removing only the ovaries) or an ovariohysterectomy (removing both uterus and ovaries.

 After the vet has spayed your female dog, her heat cycle will be eliminated and she will not be able to have puppies.

 Neutering is also known as castration and involves a vet removing both testicles, along with their associated structures.
 Your neutered dog will be unable to reproduce.

 Though alternative options, such as vasectomies for male dogs (where the tubes which conduct sperm from the testes are severed) are available, they are not usually performed.

 In addition to drastically reducing the risk of unwanted puppies, there are many benefits to consider when it comes to spaying or neutering your dog.

 By spaying your female dog, you’ll prevent serious health problems such as mammary cancer and pyometra (a potentially life-threatening uterine infection).